Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 Split evenly into 173 consecutive 23 hour periods of 60,324,064 MonetaryCoinERO Tokens each.

 ## HOW DOES MERO DISTRIBUTION WORK?
-At the end of each 23 hour period referred to above, a set number of MonetaryCoinERO Tokens will be distributed pro-rata amongst all authorized purchasers, based on the total ETH contributed during those periods, respectively, as follows:
+At the end of each 23 hour period referred to above, a set number of MonetaryCoinERO Tokens will be distributed pro-rata amongst all authorized participants, based on the total ETH contributed during those periods, respectively, as follows:

-MonetaryCoinERO Tokens distributed to the purchaser at the end of the period = a * (b/c)
+MonetaryCoinERO Tokens distributed to the participant at the end of the period = a * (b/c)

-* a = Total ETH contributed by an authorized purchaser during the period.
+* a = Total ETH contributed by an authorized participant during the period.
 * b = Total number of MonetaryCoinERO Tokens available for distribution in the period.
-* c = Total ETH contributed by all authorized purchasers during the period.
+* c = Total ETH contributed by all authorized participants during the period.

 To participate in the MonetaryCoinERO Token distribution, you will need to send ETH to the Ethereum MonetaryCoinERO distribution smart contract (the “MonetaryCoinERO Distribution Contract”) during a period of your choice.
 The MonetaryCoinERO Token can only be claimed when such period is completed.
 The minimum contribution amount is 0.01 ETH.

-MonetaryCoinERO Token will automatically be transferred to the Ethereum address used to purchase MonetaryCoinERO Token.
-MonetaryCoinERO Token can only be claimed after the period pursuant to which you have purchased your MonetaryCoinERO Token has ended.
+After a participant calls "withdraw()" MonetaryCoinERO Token is expected to be automatically transferred to the Ethereum address from which ETH was sent as part of the MonetaryCoinERO Token distribution.
+MonetaryCoinERO Token can only be claimed after the period pursuant to which you have participated has ended.

 #### The minimum participation amount is 0.01 ETH.
 If one sends anything other than ETH to the MonetaryCoinERO Token Distribution Contract, such transaction will be null and void.